Green oases instead of unsightly garbage cans: The plant roof on garbage can boxes - tips & tricks from BIO Stefan

 It is also important to regularly maintain the planter on the garbage can box to ensure that the plants remain healthy.
 This includes regular watering, removing weeds and pruning the plants.

-Overall, planting on a trash can box offers a way to visually enhance trash cans while helping to improve the environment.
-If you would like to learn more about trash can boxes with planters or are looking for a high-quality trash can box with a planter, take a look at the Holzmichl or Stahlfred models.
-There you will find a selection of garbage can boxes with planter in different sizes and designs.
+Overall, the plant structure on a waste garbage can box offers a way to visually enhance waste garbage cans and contribute to improving the environment at the same time.
+If you would like to find out more about waste garbage can boxes with a plant structure or are looking for a high-quality waste garbage can box with a plant structure, take a look at the models Holzmichl or Stahlfred .
+There you will find a selection of waste garbage can boxes with a planting structure in various sizes and designs.

 • "Garden myths: can you plant herbs in a pot on top of a garbage can?" - Article on waz.de: https://www.waz.de/wohnen/gartenmythen-kann-man-kraeuter-in-einem-topf-auf-der-muelltonne-pflanzen-id231312788.html